carlav130/markus-bike-shop/README.md

 As an MVP, in the next phases I would do:

 - PHASE I - System of rules and adjustement prices more scalable.
 Exhaustive tests and resolve corner cases.
+Form and steps sequential.
 - PHASE II - Add another component where you can see how is the bike with the selections as other websites.
 - PHASE III - Create a suggestion system: if user is going to use the bike on mountain, advise the user not to choose road wheels...
 - PHASE IV - Analytics / Testing / Documentation